mkdym/httpclient/README.md

 ### Remarks

-I'm a greenhand on http and boost.asio.
 I only made a little test on Windows and Linux(CentOS6.3x86_64).
-And it's my first git project.
 Please tell me when error or suggestion, thanks.
 e-mail: abju123@sina.com